 Sweaters: My winter travel look is very simple: jeans, boots, and a warm coat layered over a pullover sweater.
 It’s comfortable and easier than messing around with multiple layers.
-For longer trips, I usually pack anywhere from 5-7 sweaters or warmer long-sleeve tops (A few of my favorites: here, here, here– on sale!!).
+For longer trips, I usually pack anywhere from 5-7 sweaters or warmer long-sleeve tops.
 I’m a shameless outfit repeater, so I’ll wear each a couple of times throughout the trip.
 I do suggest bringing ONE cozy cardigan to wear on the plane and in the hotel room– I’m obsessed with mine from Barefoot Dreams.

 Blouses + Bodysuits: I’ve learned that I really only wear nicer tops a couple of times each trip mainly because they are either too wrinkled or not warm enough.
 I recommend packing one or two nice tops for special occasions, but make sure they comply with the following requirements: they should be be lightweight, not easily wrinkled, and warm enough to wear on their own with your outerwear.
 For example, I packed this amazing Lush top to wear for the Book of Mormon (will certainly repeat it on New Year’s/whenever possible).
 There’s no point packing something that will make you march right back up to your hotel room the second you step outside.
 I also brought this black long-sleeved bodysuit on the trip and LOVED it with my high waisted skinnies.
 I admit that I was late to the bodysuit game because I hate a VPL, but Madewell won me over with this thong version.
 And the material is SO soft and flattering.